Reviews You Can Rely On

 Limited water resistance

-Who it is best for: The Black Diamond Fineline Stretch - Women's is an outstanding choice for active mountain users who prioritize packability, stretch, and protection during fast-paced alpine missions.
-It's ideal for climbers, mountaineers, or serious hikers looking for a rain shell that can keep up with high-output days and unpredictable mountain weather.
+Who it is best for: The Black Diamond Fineline Stretch - Women's is an outstanding choice for active mountain gals who prioritize packability, stretch, and protection during fast-paced alpine missions.
+The entire jacket packs into one of the perforated pockets, making it easy to stow inside your pack or clip into the back of your harness during a multi-pitch climb in a less-than-ideal forecast.
+It's best suited for climbers, mountaineers, or serious hikers looking for a rain shell that can keep up with high-output days and unpredictable mountain weather.

 Why we love it: At just 8.6 ounces, the Fineline Stretch delivers impressive weather protection without sacrificing flexibility.
 Its BD.dry 2.5L membrane kept our testers dry in moderate to heavy rain while remaining more breathable than many other jackets in its class.
 The stretchy fabric allows for a full range of motion—a must when you're reaching for holds or moving fast on a ridgeline.
 Our testers also appreciated the helmet-compatible hood, watertight YKK AquaGuard zippers, and the fact that it packs into its own pocket and clips easily to a harness.
 As one tester noted, “This is the jacket I'd clip to my harness on any mission that might see showers—it layers well, moves with me, and disappears into my pack when I don't need it.”